nudge-now/sdk-android/README.md

 #### Virtual Item Tracking

 When users purchased your virtual item in the app, you can also create AFPurchase object and call logPurchase() method.
+Also, call cancelPromotionPurchase() method when user cancelled or failed to purchase.

 ```java
 public void onVirtualItemPurchased(Item item, Date purchasedDate) {